 On September 1986, the Civil Rights Division of the U.S. Department of Justice [DOJ] notified the Commonwealth of Pennsylvania [State], pursuant to the Civil Rights of Institutionalized Persons Act (CRIPA), 42 U.S.C. §1997, that it was commencing an investigation into conditions at the Embreeville Center in Coatesville, Pennsylvania.
-Embreeville was a State operated facility that provided care and treatment for mentally retarded and developmentally disabled residents.
+Embreeville was a State operated facility that provided care and treatment for residents with intellectual disabilities.

 The investigation included tours of the facility in December 1986, April 1987 and March 1989 with physicians and a psychologists.
 DOJ's experts also examined resident records, reviewed numerous documents, interviewed facility administrators and staff, and observed and spoke with residents.
 Following several years of investigation, the DOJ issued its findings letter on February 9, 1990.
 The DOJ advised the State that it found constitutional violations at the Embreeville Center in the areas of 1.
 Inadequate training programs; and 2.
 Inappropriate use of psychotropic medication and shortage of registered nurses.
 The findings letter outlined proposed remedies to correct those problems.